 What cost to edit your recorded films?

-For this reason, we spend quite a little time with you understanding your requirements to make sure that we understand how you want your film edited.
+For this reason, we spend quite a little time with you to understand your requirements to make sure that we understand how you want your film edited.